9 Reasons Why Your Snake Plant Isn’t Making Pups

 snake plant-Pot is oversized

-• Target dry‑down: 9–13 days in summer
+• Target dry-down: Roughly 9–13 days in summer (adjust for your home and mix).

-3) Soil lacks air flow
+3) Soil lacks airflow

 snake plant-Soil lacks air flow